Discovering Causal Relationships Between Time Series With Spatial Structure: Causal discovery

 Once the placement of edges has been determined, they are directed according to the following constraints.
 Where dependence between otherwise (conditionally) independent variables $X_i$ and $X_j$ is introduced by conditioning on a mutually adjacent variable $X_k$, a \textit{collider} or common cause is indicated and edges are directed $X_i \rightarrow X_k \leftarrow X_j$.
-Once colliders have been determined, remaining undirected edges are directed as possible to avoid inducing feedback loops/cycles and so as not to create false colliders.
-Edges may remain undirected when direction is not resolvable according to the constraints \cite{Pearl2009}.
+For example, $X_1 \rightarrow X_4 \leftarrow X_5$ in fig.~\ref{Graph Example} would be indicated by the relationships $X_1 \ind X_5; X_1 \notind X_5 \cond X_4$.
+Once colliders have been determined, remaining undirected edges are directed to avoid inducing feedback loops/cycles and so as not to create false colliders.
+When direction is not resolvable according to the constraints edges remain undirected (e.g.~$X_2 \edge X_1$ in fig.~\ref{Graph Example} \cite{Pearl2009}).

-The PC algorithm makes the following assumptions \cite{Spirtes1991, Pearl2009}: \begin{itemize} \item \textit{Faithfulness} (also known as the causal Markov condition): Conditional independence relationships faithfully correspond to causal structures \item \textit{Sufficiency}: All relevant variables are observed \item \textit{Stability}: Relationships are consistent across observations \end{itemize} Various extensions relax the faithfulness \cite{Ramsey2006}, sufficiency \cite{Verma1993}, and/or stability \cite{Gunther2023, Saggioro2020} assumptions.
+The PC algorithm makes the following assumptions \cite{Spirtes1991, Pearl2009}: \begin{itemize} \item \textit{Faithfulness} (also known as the \textit{causal Markov condition}): Conditional independence relationships faithfully correspond to causal structures; \item \textit{Sufficiency}: All relevant variables are observed; \item \textit{Stability}: Relationships are consistent across observations. \end{itemize} Various extensions relax the faithfulness \cite{Ramsey2006}, sufficiency \cite{Verma1993}, and/or stability \cite{Gunther2023, Saggioro2020} assumptions.